Updated: Jun 6

 3. Submission: The submission format of the work is an electronic picture, JPG format (2-3 MB image resolution is preferred).
 Please, indicate the author + organization/school + age + materials on your file name, and email your images to email@example.com.

 4. Deadline: June 15, 2020 (Only for participants that are outside of mainland China)

 5. Content of works: The content of the artwork should be positive and encouraging.
 Besides that, there is no limitation on specific subject, content, material, and scale of the work.

 6. Jury: All artworks are judged by three professionals in art education from the U.S., China, and Malaysia.

 7. Publication: The submitted works will be discussed and selected by the review board of the World Chinese Arts Education Association (WCAEA).
-Selected artwork will be published online, and the author of the chosen artwork will be notified.
+Selected artwork will be published online as a default agreement of participation.
+The author of the chosen artwork will be notified after posting.

 8. No plagiarism: The submitting unit or individual must ensure that the work is original, not plagiarized, nor infringe on the creative achievements of others.
 Once published, the participant will have full responsibility for copyright disputes.